WHAT IS JUNK KOUTURE?

 HOW DOES IT WORK?

-The next step involves the judging panel whittling the submitted entries down to just 80 designs.
-These are the finalists and will partake in an extravagant live catwalk final in Glasgow.
+The next step involves the judging panel whittling the submitted entries down to just 80 designs – will be announced on Monday the 23rd of January 2017.
+These grand finalists and will partake in an extravagant live catwalk final in Glasgow’s Royal Concert Hall on Thursday the 9th of February 2017.
 In preparation for the show students must choreograph a performance to showcase their design on the catwalk.
 The chosen model has 90 seconds to impress the judging panel before the eventual champion of Junk Kouture Scotland is revealed.

 2016 JUDGES TO BE REVEALED